Weak and entropy physics-informed neural networks for conservation laws: Introduction

 The paper is organized as follows.
-The mathematical background and weak formulation are presented in Section~\ref{sec:methodology}.
-The WE-PINNs framework, including the loss function, sampling strategy, and quadrature rules, is developed in Section~\ref{sec:wepinns}.
-A convergence analysis framework linking the continuous weak error to the discrete loss function and establishing the $L^1$ bound towards the entropy solution is presented in Section~\ref{secconvergence}.
-Numerical experiments on the Burgers equation, the compressible Euler equations, and the shallow water equations are reported in Section~\ref{sec:results}.
-Finally, Section~\ref{sec:conclusion} concludes the paper.
+Section~\ref{sec:methodology} presents the mathematical background and the weak space--time formulation.
+Section~\ref{sec:wepinns} develops the WE-PINNs framework, including the loss function, sampling strategy, quadrature rules, integral entropy constraints, and total-variation control.
+Section~\ref{sec:convergence} establishes the conditional $L^1$ convergence analysis for scalar conservation laws.
+Numerical experiments on the Burgers and Buckley--Leverett equations and on the one- and two-dimensional compressible Euler equations are reported in Section~\ref{sec:results}.
+Section~\ref{sec:conclusion} concludes the paper.

-\section{Mathematical background and weak formulation}
+\section{Mathematical Background and Weak Formulation}